Baseline-Blockchain/baseline-node/docs/spec.md

 # Baseline Protocol Specification

 This document captures the normative behavior implemented by the current Baseline node.
-Unless noted otherwise, all values are expressed in consensus (satoshi) units and hashes are serialized in big-endian hexadecimal.
+Unless noted otherwise, all values are expressed in consensus (liner) units and hashes are serialized in big-endian hexadecimal.

 ## 1. Cryptography & Hashing